Carlo Gentile: Chicago

-A new venture for Gentile occurred in 1886, when he and 16 year-old Oscar Durante founded L'Italia, an Italian-American newspaper.
+A new venture for Gentile occurred in 1886, when he and 16-year-old Oscar Durante founded L'Italia, an Italian-American newspaper.
 Four months after its inception, Durante bought Gentile's share in the company.
 In 1877, Gentile had a strong hand in organizing the Great Convention of American and Canadian Photography held in Chicago.
 The following year, he started a new Italian-American newspaper, Il Messaggiere Italo-Americano, this time in partnership with Dr. Giuseppe Ronga.
 This was a sophisticated undertaking in the manner of a European journal, but it folded after two years.
 Gentile began a third paper, La Colonia, orientated to the local Italian community of Chicago, and it lasted from 1889 to 1892.
 In 1891, the St. Louis and Canadian Photographer reported on the death of Gentile's third wife.
 Compounding his loss were mounting financial difficulties and professional disappointments among his peers.

 Gentile pressed for a separate building of photography at the upcoming 1893 World's Fair, but photography was only allowed its own space.
 During this time, he had neglected The Eye, and it fell under criticism.
 Tragedy once again struck his household, with the loss of a daughter to scarlet fever in May 1893.
 Gentile was now in financial straits, and suffering emotional and physical distress from the effects of Bright's disease, a kidney condition.
 Montezuma came to visit in the summer of 1893 and recommended that he seek treatment.
-Gentile traveled to Mineral Springs, Indiana, but it was too late.
+Gentile traveled to Mineral Spring, Indiana, but it was too late.
 He died on 27 October 1893, leaving behind a wife and a young son.
 He was buried in the lot of the Chicago Press Club at Mount Hope Cemetery in Chicago.
 Montezuma was unable to attend the funeral due to professional commitments, but he sent financial aid to the widow.
 In addition, he became custodian of Gentile's son, also named Carlos.